 501.110: Security Requirements for Medical Marijuana Treatment Centers

 General Requirements.
 An MTC shall implement sufficient security measures to deter and prevent unauthorized entrance into areas containing Marijuana, theft of Marijuana and ensure the safety of MTC employees, Qualifying Patients and the general public.
-Security measures to protect the Premises, Registered Qualifying Patients, Personal Caregivers, and MTC agents of the MTC must include, but are not limited to, the following:
+Security measures to protect the Premises, Registered Qualifying Patients, Personal Caregivers, and MTC agents of the MTC shall include, but are not limited to, the following:

 Allow only Registered Qualifying Patients, Personal Caregivers, MTC agents and, subject to the requirements of 935 CMR 501.110(4)(e), outside vendors, contractors, and Visitors, access to the MTC;

 Prevent individuals from remaining on the Premises of the MTC if they are not engaging in activity expressly or by necessary implication permitted by M.G.L. c.
-94I, and 935 CMR 501.000;
+94I, and 935 CMR 501.000: Medical Marijuana Treatment Center;

-Disposing of Marijuana in accordance with 935 CMR 501.105(12), in excess of the quantity required for normal, efficient operation as established within 935 CMR 501.105;
+Disposing of Marijuana in accordance with 935 CMR 501.105(12): Waste Disposal, in excess of the quantity required for normal, efficient operation as established within 935 CMR 501.105: General Operational Requirements for Medical Marijuana Treatment Centers;

 Securing all entrances to the MTC to prevent unauthorized access;

-Establishing Limited Access Areas which shall be accessible only to specifically authorized personnel limited to include only the minimum number of employees essential for efficient operation;
+Establishing Limited Access Areas which, after receipt of a final License, shall be accessible only to specifically authorized personnel limited to include only the minimum number of employees essential for efficient operation;

 Storing all finished Marijuana in a secure, locked safe or vault and in such a manner as to prevent diversion, theft, and loss;